 Not all complaints fall under the scope of the UCP.
-Many concerns are the responsibility of the LEA, including classroom assignments, common core, grades, graduation requirements, hiring and evaluation of staff, homework policies and practices, provision of core curricula subjects, public meeting laws (such as the Brown Act), student advancement and retention, student discipline, students’ records, and other general education requirements.
+Many concerns are the responsibility of the LEA, including classroom assignments, common core, grades, graduation requirements, hiring and evaluation of staff, homework policies and practices, provision of core curricula subjects, student advancement and retention, student discipline, students’ records, The Bagley-Keene Open Meeting Act, the Brown Act, and other general education requirements.
 The LEA, however, may use its local complaint procedures to address complaints not covered by the UCP.

 In addition, the following complaints are referred to other agencies for appropriate resolution and are not subject to the UCP: